dhruv-git-sys/Python-Keylogger/README.md

 # Python-Keylogger
-A python keylogger for recording keystrokes with python GUI for start and stop animation
+A Python keylogger for recording keystrokes with Python GUI for start and stop animation
-1. For this make sure u have keyboard installed in python or install by cmd "pip install keyboard"
+1. For this make sure you have a keyboard installed in Python or install it by cmd "pip install keyboard"
+2. The recorded keystrokes will be saved in a folder named logs in the same place where the Python file is created